 Gateway Food Services

-FANTASTIC NEWS!
-The State of Massachusetts has extended Universal Free Meals through the 2022-2023 school year!
 One reimbursable breakfast & one reimbursable lunch per day, will be available to every student FREE OF CHARGE!
 Any extra servings or "milk only" are not reimbursable and will be charged to accounts.
-Also, be sure to send in a Free/Reduced Meal Application if you feel your family would qualify for P-EBT over the summer!
-Even though meals will be free for all, sending in meal applications may help you to qualify for other sources of financial help, such as SNAP, MassHealth, & P-EBT.
+Please continue to fill out Free/Reduced Meal Applications if you feel your family may qualify.
+Even though meals will be free for all, sending in meal applications may help you to qualify for other sources of financial help, such as SNAP, MassHealth, & Summer EBT.
 It also helps our schools to qualify for other programs, as well.
-For further information see below, or contact Tasha Hartley @ 685-1005 or firstname.lastname@example.org.
+You can find the application linked below.
+For further information see below, or contact Tasha Hartley @ 685-1005 or email@example.com.

 How do I Enroll?